hugomilan/tlmbht/docs/vte/validation/heat 2D triangle.md

         save = vector;
     }

 The Material header defines the properties of the equation.
 You can have different Material headers for different properties in the same problem.
 We tell tlmbht to what equation this Material header is referred to by giving it the equation name ("heat_name").
-In number, we give the Material header the Physical tag number that we gave to the line during the mesh generation.
-Therefore, the options we input here are going to be applied to the line with tag number 7.
+In number, we give the Material header the Physical tag number that we gave to the elements during the mesh generation.
+Therefore, the options we input here are going to be applied to the elements with tag number 7.
 Finally, we defined density, specific heat, thermal conductivity, volumetric heat source, and initial temperature (required for time-domain simulations).

     Material
     {